nick-diazz/nick-diazz.github.io/_pages/about.md

 Experience in microtechnology research, including magnetic artificial cilia for medical devices.
 Skilled in sensor integration, prototyping, and innovative mechanical design.

+### Digital Fabrication Tools
-* Fused Filament Fabrication (FFF)
+- Fused Filament Fabrication (FFF)
-* Computer-Aided Design (CAD)
-* Fabrication Tools: Laser cutting and PCB design (EASYEDA)
+- Laser Cutting and PCB Design (EASYEDA)

-* Programming: Arduino, MATLAB
-* Systems Engineering: Strong foundation in modeling, design, and problem-solving
+### Computer-Aided Design (CAD)
+- Proficient in Fusion 360 and SolidWorks

+### Programming
+- Experienced in Arduino and MATLAB

+### Engineering Management
+- Proficient in project management methodologies, including Agile and Waterfall techniques, for planning, execution, and monitoring.
+- Skilled in managing cross-functional teams and timelines to deliver complex engineering projects efficiently.
+- Experience with task prioritization, resource allocation, and risk assessment to ensure successful project outcomes.

 ## Publications